 - No analytics in the Free package — you’re kind of stranded unless you pay for the Pro plan.

-- Limited features – if you want to use AWeber along with webinars, conversion funnels, live chats, or paid ads – you’ll need to pay extra
+- Limited features – if you want to use webinars, conversion funnels, live chats, or paid ads, you’ll need to integrate AWeber with third-party tools

 - Limited language support – the platform and support are only available in English

 In general, AWeber is a decent tool.
 Many features currently considered default need to be purchased and integrated subsequently, making it outdated and less cost-effective.

 AWeber offers four pricing plans to support businesses at every stage of growth.
 The Free plan accommodates up to 500 subscribers and includes one email list, one landing page, and one email automation with basic templates and minimal reporting features.

 The Lite and Plus plans offer more advanced features, starting at $12.5/mo and $20/mo respectively for up to 500 subscribers.
 The actual price of these plans change based on the number of subscribers on your list.
 Interestingly, they also have an Unlimited plan, offering unlimited number of subscribers and emails for $899/mo.